taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 const ConnectedTodoList = connect(mapStateToProps)(TodoList);
 ~~~~~~~~

 In this scenario, the whole normalized data structure gets normalized in the selector.
 You will have the whole list of todos in your `TodoList` component.
-The `TodoItem` component wouldn't need to take care about the denormlization.
+The `TodoItem` component wouldn't need to take care about the denormalization.

 ### Reselect